niccolosea0/Operating-Systems/README.md

-#Operating Systems – Course Repository
+Operating Systems – Course Repository

-Hey there! 👋
-This is my personal repository for the Operating Systems course (CS302) at Tbilisi State University.
-Throughout the semester, I’ll be uploading lecture notes, labs, code examples, and anything else I find useful while learning how operating systems work under the hood.
+Welcome to my personal repository for the Operating Systems course (Course Code: CS302) at Tbilisi State University.
+Throughout the semester, I’ll be uploading lecture notes, lab work, code examples, and anything else useful for understanding how operating systems work under the hood.

-🧠 What This Course Is About
+🧠 Course Overview
-Operating systems are the core of any computer system — they manage everything from running programs to handling memory and keeping things secure.
-In this course, we explore how all of that actually works.
+Operating systems are the backbone of any computer system — they manage everything from executing programs and handling memory to managing security.
+In this course, we explore how operating systems function internally and interact with hardware and software.

-🗂 Topics We Cover
+Topics Covered
-Here's a quick overview of the key topics:

-What is an OS? – Intro, history, and why they matter
+What is an OS? – Introduction, history, and significance

-Processes & Threads – Running programs and doing things in parallel
+Processes & Threads – Executing programs and concurrency

-CPU Scheduling – How the OS decides what to run next
+CPU Scheduling – Deciding which process runs next

-Memory Management – RAM, virtual memory, paging, and segmentation
+Memory Management – RAM, virtual memory, paging, segmentation

-File Systems – How files and folders are organized behind the scenes
+File Systems – Behind-the-scenes file and directory management

-Inter-Process Communication – How programs talk to each other
+Inter-Process Communication – How processes exchange data

-Synchronization – Semaphores, mutexes, and keeping things in sync
+Synchronization – Semaphores, mutexes, race conditions

-Deadlocks – When processes get stuck and how to avoid it
+Deadlocks – Detection, avoidance, and prevention

-I/O Systems – How the OS handles keyboards, disks, etc.
+I/O Systems – Managing hardware like disks, keyboards, etc.

-Security & Protection – Keeping the system and data safe
+Security & Protection – Safeguarding resources and access control

-Distributed & Multi-core Systems – Going beyond one machine or core
+Distributed & Multi-core Systems – Parallelism and system communication

-🧪 What You’ll Find Here
+🧪 Repository Structure
-notes/ – Summary notes from lectures and readings
+notes/ – Summary notes from lectures and reading material

-labs/ – Practical C code exploring OS concepts like process creation, memory, and file handling
+labs/ – Hands-on C code exercises on OS concepts

-assignments/ – Any coursework or mini-projects
+assignments/ – Coursework, homework, and mini-projects

-extras/ – Cool things I find along the way (cheatsheets, examples, etc.)

-🛠 Tech Stack
+extras/ – Additional material like cheat sheets or helpful resources

+🛠️ Tools & Technologies
-C Language
+C Programming Language

-Linux/Unix
+Linux/Unix Environments

-Bash/Shell
+Bash / Shell Scripting

 GCC Compiler

 Git & GitHub

-📘 Recommended Books
+📚 Recommended Books
 Operating System Concepts by Silberschatz, Galvin, Gagne

 Modern Operating Systems by Andrew S. Tanenbaum

 Principles of Operating Systems by N. Chauhan

-📌 Stay tuned for more updates as the course goes on!
+📌 Stay Updated!
-Feel free to explore, learn, or fork anything you find helpful. 😄
+This repository will continue to evolve throughout the course.
+Feel free to explore, clone, or fork anything that might help in your learning journey.
+Happy coding!